-This was our second attempt at styrofoam printing — this time we were much more successful!
+This was our second attempt at how to do styrofoam printing — this time we were much more successful!
 The materials make all the difference!

 We used printing ink instead of tempera paint, a proper brayer instead of a paint roller, and thicker styrofoam (from a meat tray) instead of a thin styrofoam plate.